13 Best Help Desk Software Platforms of 2023

 - Offers only three plans, each with distinct features for small, medium, and enterprise-level teams — there’s no in-between.

-- Incorporates automation features that are not as advanced as those offered by other help desk software solutions.
+- Incorporates automation features that are not as advanced as those offered by other support desk software solutions.

 Trusted by hundreds of companies around the world, Acquire is a customer engagement tool that includes help desk software.